Solar Photovoltaic (PV) Permit

 - Before scheduling an inspection, we encourage you to complete the inspection checklist to ensure your system is ready for inspection.

-- Solar PV inspections are available Monday through Friday from 9am-5pm.
+- Solar PV inspections are available Monday through Friday from 9am - 4pm

-- To schedule an inspection, call the inspection request line, 303-604-3822, any time before 7am the day of the inspection, and be prepared to state the permit number, job address, contact name and contact phone number.
+- To schedule an inspection: Call 303-604-3822 any time before 6am the day of the inspection, and be prepared to state the permit number, job address, contact name, and contact phone number.